High data quality in the German Soccer League

 Acquiring new customers is more time-consuming and therefore more costly than maintaining existing customers.

-This is especially true in markets with long product lifecycles and low emotional differentiation among competitors.
+This is particularly true in markets with a long product life cycle and little emotional differentiation from the competition.

-Electricity, gas and water do not electrify in the same way as fashionable consumer goods or hip lifestyle products.
+Electricity, gas and water do not electrify in the same way as fashionable consumer goods or trendy lifestyle products.

-Therefore, in these industries, the customer lifecycle is the key lever for revenue and customer retention.
+Therefore, the customer life cycle is the key lever for sales and customer loyalty in these sectors.

 Stellschrauben im Energiemarkt Kundenlebenszyklus